 Sharon Roy: 03:09 Yeah.
 So like Laura was saying, big or small, all actions matter and everyone in this world wants to love and be loved and that is simply what we owe each other.
 And we just want to make the world a better place and leave it better than how we found it.

-Lama Alsafi: 03:24 Does taking, does seeing other people take action and uh, especially now Sharon that you're working with a international development organization, does that, does that give you hope?
+Lama Alsafi: 03:24 Does taking, does seeing other people take action and uh, especially now Sharon that you’re working with an international development organization, does that, does that give you hope?

 Sharon Roy: 03:33 Yes, absolutely.
 It does give me hope.
 Um, before as a student in international development, I would study a lot without having any practical experience.
 What difference can I make?
-And being in a organization and seeing it happen everyday life, like every single worker here being so passionate about what they do and why they do what they do is eye opening and you know, more people should know about it.
+And being in an organization and seeing it happen in everyday life, like every single worker here is so passionate about what they do and why they do what they do is eye-opening and you know, more people should know about it.

 Lama Alsafi: 03:55 That brings us to The Get Together.
 Can you, can you tell us a little bit more about what that is?